xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Function**

-CUSTOM.UNDO   Specifies a macro to run to undo a custom command
+CUSTOM.UNDO&nbsp;&nbsp;&nbsp;Specifies a macro to run to undo a custom command

 Return to [top](#A)